-Join Chris Orwig for an in-depth discussion in this video Combining multiple files together, part of Portrait Project: Changing a Sky Background.
+Join Chris Orwig for an in-depth discussion in this video Combining multiple files together, part of Changing a Sky Background in Photoshop.

 I think you are going to enjoy this project.
 Because in this project, we're going to look at a situation which is a bit more straightforward.
 And also very common.
 We'll take a look at how we can work with this photograph here, and how we can take this image, and how we can change the background, or the sky that we have in this portrait of this surfer walking down towards the ocean.
 Now this is an image which I captured for a commercial client.
 They really liked the overall photograph, yet they wanted me to give them a few different options where we had, different cloudscapes here in the background.